ncan33/STIF-2019/README.md

 **[See Technical Report](https://github.com/ncan33/STIF-2019/blob/master/report.pdf)**

 ## Problem Scope
-Dr. Kotelsky needed a method for measuring force values while inflicting controlled injuries on mice.
+A method for measuring force values during controlled injury on mice was needed.
 Attempts to measure force through non-electronic means were made, however they were unsuccessful.

 ## Design Requirements
 **Function**